komuw/sewer/docs/preview/cloaca_config.md

 - install_dir = path (should be absolute) to directory where new key & crt are installed
 - install_post_cmd = command to be run after key is installed (to make it take effect)

-As seen above, a [cert_default] section will be folded in to every [cert_f.q.d.n] section.
-This is convenient for truly universal settings, but the `_method` mechanism is preferred for setting that apply to a subset of all the certificates in a config file.
+As seen above, a [cert_default] section will be folded in to every [cert_CN] section.
+This is convenient for truly universal settings, but the `_method` mechanism is preferred for settings that apply less universally.
+In any event, an explicit setting in [cert_CN] will always take precedence over those injected from other sources.

 ### The `_method` Method

-This allows a goupr of settings that are shared among some of the certificates to be grouped and defined once, then included by name.
+This allows a group of settings that are shared among some of the certificates to be grouped and defined once, then included by name.
 More or
 less: